No-Cash-7970/duckySigner/docs/decisions/20240101-use-wails-ui-framework.md

 Website: <https://wails.io/>

 - Pro: The developer can utilize her knowledge in frontend web development to build a good-looking modern UI
-- Pro: Utilizes Go, which offers great cross-platform support
+- Pro: Utilizes Go, which a language with a lower learning curve that offers great cross-platform support
 - Pro: There is an active Discord server with helpful people who can answer questions
 - Pro: Free and open source under MIT license
 - Con: The documentation is messy and many things are not explained clearly.